-Title: Applying solid plaster to complex internal surfaces in the workplace Learning outcomes sment criteria e learner will be a arner can: 5 5 Minimise the risk of damage to the work and surrounding area when 5.1 Protect the work and its surrounding area from damage in accordance with safe working practices and organisational procedures. applying solid complex inter • 5.2 Minimise damage and maintain a clean work space.
+Tit le: Applying solid plaster to complex internal surfaces in the workplace Learning outcomes The learner will be able to: Assessment criteria The learner can: 5 Minimise the risk of damage to the work and surrounding area when 5.1 Protect the work and its surrounding area from damage in accordance with safe working practices and organisational procedures. applying solid complex inter • 5.2 Minimise damage and maintain a clean work space.
 5.3 Dispose of waste in accordance with current legislation.
 5.4 Describe how to protect work from damage and the purpose of protection in relation to general workplace activities, other occupations and adverse weather conditions.
 5.5 Explain why the disposal of waste should be carried out safely in accordance with environmental responsibilities, organisational procedures, manufacturers' information, statutory regulations and official guidance.
-6 6 Complete the work within the allocated time when applying solid plaster to complex internal surfaces.
-6.1 Demonstrate completion of the work within the allocated time.
-6.2 Describe the purpose of the work programme and explain why deadlines should be kept in relation to: - types of progress charts, timetables and estimated times - organisational procedures for reporting circumstances which will affect the work programme.
-7 7 Comply with the given contract information to apply solid plaster to complex internal surfaces to mation to ester to 7.1 Demonstrate the following work skills when applying solid plaster to complex internal surfaces: - plumb, measuring, marking out, mixing, applying and finishing one-, two- and three-coat plaster. the required s pecification.
+6 Complete the the allocated t time when 6.1 Demonstrate completion of the work within the allocated time. applying solid complex inter 6.2 Describe the purpose of the work programme and explain why deadlines should be kept in relation to: types of progress charts, timetables and estimated times organisational procedures for reporting circumstances which will affect the work programme.
+7 contract information to apply solid plaster to mation to 7.1 Demonstrate the following work skills when applying solid plaster to complex internal surfaces: plumb, measuring, marking out, mixing, applying and finishing one-, two- and three-coat plaster. the required s pecification.
 7.2 Use and maintain hand tools, portable power tools and ancillary equipment.
-7.3 Prepare background surfaces, mix plaster and apply internal solid plaster to six of the following to given working instructions: - to internal and external angles other than 90° - to splayed walls - round or arched windows - round or square columns - attached piers - beams - inclined walls or ceilings - curved surfaces - lath walls or ceilings - expanded metal lath (EML)
+7.3 Prepare background surfaces, mix plaster and apply internal solid plaster to six of the following to given working instructions: to internal and external angles other than 90° to splayed walls round or arched windows round or square columns attached piers beams inclined walls or ceilings curved surfaces lath walls or ceilings expanded metal lath (EML)

-Title: Applying solid plaster to complex internal surfaces in the workplace Learning outcomes The learner will be able to: Assessment criteria The learner can: 7 continued 7.4 Describe how to apply safe and healthy work practices, follow procedures, report problems and establish the authority needed to rectify them, to: prepare background surfaces mix plaster apply and finish one-, two- and three-coat plasterwork to splayed walls, round and arched windows, round and square columns, attached piers, beams, inclined walls and ceilings, curved surfaces, lath walls and ceilings and EML to solid and board backgrounds form internal and external angles other than 90°, reveals and expansion joints recognise and determine when specialist skills and knowledge are required and report accordingly understand specific requirements for structures of special interest, traditional build (pre 1919) and historical significance use hand tools, portable power tools and ancillary equipment work at height use access equipment/working platforms.
+Title: Applying solid Applying solid plaster to complex internal surfaces in the workplace - Learning outcomes The learner will be able to: sment criteria arner can: 7 continued 7.4 Describe how to apply safe and healthy work practices, follow procedures, report problems and establish the authority needed to rectify them, to: prepare background surfaces mix plaster apply and finish one-, two- and three-coat plasterwork to splayed walls, round and arched windows, round and square columns, attached piers, beams, inclined walls and ceilings, curved surfaces, lath walls and ceilings and EML to solid and board backgrounds form internal and external angles other than 90°, reveals and expansion joints recognise and determine when specialist skills and knowledge are required and report accordingly understand specific requirements for structures of special interest, traditional build (pre 1919) and historical significance use hand tools, portable power tools and ancillary equipment work at height use access equipment/working platforms.
 7.5 Describe the needs of other occupations and how to effectively communicate within a team when applying solid plaster to complex internal surfaces.
 7.6 Describe how to maintain the tools and equipment used when applying solid plaster to complex internal surfaces.